zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

     ![]()

-### Advancing Frames
+## Advancing Frames
 The "frames" in 3DS RNG Tool keep track of 4 values known as "tiny states".
 In the context of TID RNG, X/Y uses a 128-bit PsuedoRandom Number Generator(PRNG) known as TinyMT. **Tiny states are intial values which the game uses to generate trainer info such as TID, SID, and TSV.** With these 4 values, RNG Tool is able to predict sequential states, as well as their expected results from the TinyMT PRNG.

 **Everytime your tiny states change your game advances +1 frame**.
 This results in the potential generation of another TID, SID, and TSV combination.
-As tiny states change over time, 3DS RNG Tool tracks these sequential changes using a frame counter.
+As tiny states change automatically over time, 3DS RNG Tool tracks these sequential changes using a frame counter.
+Simply, **leaving the game unpaused allows the tiny states to change and advance frames automatically**.

 The NTR Overlay frame counter, on the other hand, is based off the main PsuedoRandom Number Generator (PRNG) used in Gen 6.
 When paused and manually advancing frames, pay attention to this counter.
 They increase consistently at 2 frames per advance.
 This can help you stay on track with your tiny seeds.

-### Checking & Updating Your Target Frame
+## Checking & Updating Your Target Frame+Tiny States
 - Manually update your tiny states or press the "One Click" button in the RNG Helper window to automatically update them
-- Press "Calculate" in the main window to update your target frame
+- Press "Calculate" in the main window to check your target frame
   - Make sure the `[x] Disable filters` checkbox is checked off!
+- Update your maximum frame range with your new target frame
+- Carefully approach a target frame less-than or equal-to 20

-### Hitting Your Target Frame
+## Hitting Your Target Frame
-- Once you are approaching your target frame, pause the game (`Start+Select`), check your current frame, and update maximum frame range
+- Once you've gradually neared your target frame, pause the game (`Start+Select`), check your target frame, and update your target frame+tiny states
-- Carefully approach ~
 - Uncheck the `[] Disable filters` checkbox so you can see everything and start advancing manually towards your target frame
   - Check tiny states (on both RNG Tool and PokeCalc NTR) to confirm your frame advancements
 - Land on target frame and firmly press A